 The classic view on the Seven Sisters Cliffs.

 The best time to photograph seven sisters cliffs

 One of the best times to photograph this spectacular scenery is in the afternoon.
 You will get the most contrast when the sun is about to set.
-This way the sun will light up the cliffs making them even whiter and giving them more contrast against blue sea.
+This way the sun will light up the cliffs making them even whiter and giving them more contrast against the blue sky and the sea.
 Also, it seems that the tide will come in in the afternoon as well.
 This way the sea will cover all the rocks and muddy sea bottom near the cliffs.